A 3.8-magnitude earthquake hits Southern California - ExBulletin

 A 3.8-magnitude earthquake hits Southern California

+Subscribe to our Evening Headlines email for your daily guide to the latest news

-A 3.8-magnitude earthquake jolted many residents in the Los Angeles area early Sunday morning.
+A 3.8-magnitude earthquake struck Southern California in the early hours of Sunday morning.

-The quake struck at 2:29 a.m. and was centered about 13 miles southwest of Malibu at a depth of 18 miles in the Pacific Ocean, according to the US Geological Survey.
+According to the US Geological Survey, the quake was reported at approximately 2.30 am, about 13 miles southwest of the Malibu area.

-The initial magnitude was 4.1, but the earthquake rating was quickly downgraded to 3.8.
+The initial size was 4.1 but it was quickly reduced to 3.8.
+Cell phone powered alerts were not triggered because the earthquake was too small.

-The shaking can be felt across Los Angeles County and areas of Ventura, Orange and Santa Barbara counties, according to a USGS map.
+No damage or injuries were reported, but the shaking was felt throughout Los Angeles County and certain areas of Santa Barbara, Ventura, and Orange County.

+Anyone who felt an earthquake is required to report it on the USGC website.

+About 10,000 earthquakes are reported in California each year, but only between a dozen and 20 earthquakes have a magnitude greater than 4.0.

 |